Connorado9/Paging/README.md

 # Paging
-The purpose of this program was to implement a paging strategy that maximizes the performance of the memory access in a set ofpredefined programs.
+The purpose of this program was to implement a paging strategy that maximizes the performance of the memory access in a set of predefined programs.
 The program includes a simulator that allows the testing of different strategies.
 A Least Recently Used (LRU), basic, and predictive paging strategy are provided.
 The simulation environment details the throughput of each strategy after being run.

 ---Files---
 Makefile - GNU makefile to build all relevant code